TradMod/Security-Audits/README.md

 # TradMod Audit Portfolio
-I’m an independent security researcher with a focus on smart contract security, specializing in logic-heavy protocols, with a focus on cross-chain systems, bridges, staking and restaking mechanisms, governance/DAO frameworks, DEXes, etc. I’ve reported 25+ high and medium severity vulnerabilities across Solidity, Golang, and Rust-variant Cairo audit contests, and uncovered a bug in a live contract via Immunefi.
+I’m an independent security researcher with a focus on smart contract security, specializing in logic-heavy protocols, cross-chain systems, bridges, staking and restaking mechanisms, governance/DAO protocols, DEXes, etc. I’ve reported 25+ high and medium severity vulnerabilities across Solidity, Golang, and Rust-variant Cairo audit contests, and uncovered a bug in a live contract via Immunefi.
 My experience spans both solo and team audits, underpinned by a strong foundation in smart contract development.
 Prior to focusing on security, I led a development team to victory in two major hackathons, Chainlink and ETHGlobal.

 > I am available for private smart contract security audits, testing, and collaborative team audits.
 Feel free to reach out via [Twitter/X](https://x.com/TheTradMod), [Telegram](https://t.me/TheTradMod), or email at [TradMod@proton.me](mailto:TradMod@proton.me).